Documents & Announcements

 Expert Panel members are expected to be open with their group about other pre-existing activities or new initiatives that coincide with their involvement in ClinGen.
 The member(s) and the CDWG chairs should come to an agreement on how to manage the overlap.

 - Disclose independent gene or variant curation efforts that may potentially overlap with the scope of their ClinGen work.
-For example, a lab preparing to publish their specific assertions about variant pathogenicity, or internal gene curation efforts.
+For example, a lab preparing to publish their specific assertions about variant pathogenicity, internal gene curation efforts, or development of disease or gene-specific specifications of the ACMG/AMP guidelines.